ReadAlongs/Studio-Web/README.md

 you'll have to download and activate an extension for your browser (such as the "Allow CORS" extension for Chrome) to get around this problem.

+If you want to try out the angular app demo to see an example of how to integrate readalongs into your Angular project, run `nx serve angular-demo`.
+Note that you will have a broken image icon unless you are running `nx serve-test-data web-component`.

+Finally, you can run `nx serve Studio-Web` to see the full application, which does not require any extra servers.

 License
 -------